joelklabo/nostr-codex-runner/docs/wizard.md

 5) **Dry-run?** preview without writing.

 ## What it writes
-- Transport: nostr with your relays and keys
+- Transport: nostr with your relays and keys (or mock if chosen)
 - Agent: chosen type
 - Actions: readfile always; shell if enabled
 - Projects: default project at `.`
-- Storage: `~/.local/share/buddy/state.db`
+- Storage: `~/.buddy/state.db`

 ## After running
 - Output shows the config path.